jgraham0325/land-register-api-docs/docs/api-documentation/V1.13/index.md

 Reporting API updated with the following changes:
 {: .govuk-body}
 <ol class="govuk-list govuk-list--bullet">
-  <li>DEPRECATION: All CSV export endpoints i.e. endpoints ending in <code>/csv</code> are now deprecated and will be removed in version 1.13</li>
+  <li>DEPRECATION: All CSV export endpoints i.e. endpoints ending in <code>/csv</code> are now deprecated and will be removed in an upcoming version</li>
 </ol>

 Data Export API updated with the following changes: